morrownr/88x2bu-20210702/README.md

 - Options for Arch and Manjaro

-if using pacman
+If using pacman

 ```
 sudo pacman -S --noconfirm linux-headers dkms git
 ```

 Note: If you are asked to choose a provider, make sure to choose the one that corresponds to your version of the linux kernel (for example, "linux510-headers" for Linux kernel version 5.10).
-If you install the incorrect version, you'll have to uninstall it and reinstall the correct version.
+If you install the incorrect version, you'll have to uninstall it and install the correct version.

 If using other methods, please follow the instructions provided by those methods.

 #### Step 4: Create a directory to hold the downloaded driver